 One of the areas parents express a significant amount of gratitude for is the daily homework help.
 During the Grounded Program, we give students the opportunity to receive assistance from a tutor.
-Tutors are generally active students at Northwood University and are interviewed, selected, background checked, and trained by The ROCK just as our Youth Development Specialist.
+Tutors are generally active students at Northwood University or other area universities and are interviewed, selected, background checked, and trained by The ROCK just like our Youth Development Specialist.

 Tutors keep track of the number of hours each student does homework.
-Over 6,500 hours were logged in the 2014-15 school year.
-Students earn a ROCK Buck for every half hour they do homework with a tutor, which they can spend at The ROCK store monthly or they can save them to cover entry fees at ROCK Unplugged events.
-Last year one student saved her ROCK Bucks and paid, in full, for her trip to Cedar Point with The ROCK.
+Over 3,500 hours were logged in the 2016-17 school year.
+Students earn a ROCK Buck for every hour they do homework with a tutor, which they can spend at The ROCK store monthly or they can save them to cover entry fees at ROCK Unplugged events.
+Last year one student saved her ROCK Bucks and paid, in full, for her trip to Cedar Point with The ROCK!

 Many parents and teachers have shared increased grades and confidence in youth.
 Parents share that stress is relieved at home because they don’t have to spend their precious and limited evening family time doing homework.
 Parents and teachers are invited to contact The ROCK staff regarding homework help for their students if needed or if you have any questions.